tytwitchell/pomodoro/README.md

 # Pomodoro Timer

-I built this application as way for me to learn React Native.
+Pomodoro Timers are used to enhance focus time.
+The theory behind them is to focus for 25 minutes and take a break for 5 minutes.
+I decided to build my own Pomodoro Timer to learn React Native.

 # In This Document

-1) Application URL
-2) Demo
+1) Demo
-3) How to use Application
+2) How to use Application
-4) Technologies Used
+3) Technologies Used
-5) Code Highlights
+4) Code Highlights

-# Application URL

 # Demo
 Focus timer begins once user clicks anywhere on the screen